rmcanany/SolidEdgeStorekeeper/Readme.md

 Open the file (located in the `Preferences\Data` directory) and look for entries like `%{System.Title}` and update as required.

+## AUTOMATIC PATTERNING

+Standard parts, especially fasteners, are frequently patterned after placement.
+If this option is enabled and the feature to which a part has been assembled is a member of a pattern, the program attempts to pattern the part.
+There are currently a couple of limitations.

+- It works with `Smart Patterns` and `User-Defined Patterns` (that's a hole with multiple hole circles in the profile).
+It does not work with (the default) `Fast Patterns` unfortunately, unless you get lucky and pick the hole that was used to create the pattern.

+- With fastener stacks, the last-applied align constraint is the one examined to detect a pattern.
+That part must be constrained to a part in the assembly that is not a member of the current fastener stack.
+There is a fix envisioned, but it's not presently available.

+- Also with fastener stacks, and related to the above, only a single part file of the stack can be used for positioning.
+In other words, if your stack has a flat washer and you select that to create the align constraint, you must also use it to create the mate.

 ## FASTENER STACK

 A fastener stack is a grouping that consists of a fastener and related components, such as washers and nuts.
 To create one, on the `Tree Search` dialog, right-click a fastener and select the `Fastener stack` command.
 The following form is shown.